A Sopaipillas:6 Secrets For Irresistible Homemade Delights

 Sopaipillas are best enjoyed fresh, but you can store leftovers for later.

-Can I bake instead of fry my sopaipillas recipe?
+Can I bake instead of frying my sopaipillas recipe?

 What toppings go best with a sweet sopaipillas recipe?